Major Dundee: Plot

 When the diverse factions of Dundee's force are not fighting each other, they engage the Apaches in several bloody battles.
 Though they rescue several young children captured by the Apaches, Dundee's men lose most of their supplies in an ambush, forcing them to raid a village garrisoned by French troops supporting Emperor Maximilian of Mexico.
-However there is little to loot, and Dundee ends up sharing some of his dwindling food with the starving Mexicans.
-Beautiful resident Teresa Santiago, the Austrian widow of a doctor executed for his support of the rebels under Benito Juárez, causes further tensions between Dundee and Tyreen as they compete for her attentions.
-Dundee intentionally makes it easy for his French prisoners to escape.
-When they return with reinforcements as he had expected, Dundee surprises the French column in a night attack and makes off with badly needed supplies.
-After the successful raid, the men of the command begin to get along.
-However, one of the Confederates, O.W.
-Hadley, attempts to desert.
-Dundee is forced to order his execution, which again divides the men.
+However, little remains to be looted, and Dundee ends up sharing some of his dwindling food with the starving Mexicans.
+Beautiful resident Teresa Santiago, the Austrian widow of a doctor executed for his support of the rebels under Benito Juárez, causes further tensions between Dundee and Tyreen, as they compete for her attentions.
+Dundee makes escaping easy for his French prisoners.
+When they return with reinforcements, Dundee surprises the French column and makes off with badly needed supplies.
+After this success, the men begin to get along.
+However, one of the Confederates, O. W. Hadley, attempts to desert.
+Dundee orders his execution, but Tyreen shoots Hadley himself to quell any resentment from his men.

 Teresa and Dundee have a brief affair.
-In an unguarded moment with her, he is attacked by the Apaches and wounded in the leg, forcing him to seek medical help in French-held Durango.
-The doctor successfully removes the arrow, but Dundee has to remain in Durango to recuperate.
+In an unguarded moment, he is attacked by the Apaches and wounded in the leg, forcing him to seek medical help in French-held Durango.
+The doctor removes the arrow, but Dundee has to remain to recuperate.
 He is tended by a pretty Mexican, whom he eventually takes to bed.
-When Teresa comes upon them unexpectedly, her relationship with Dundee comes to an abrupt end.
-Dundee starts drinking heavily as a result.
-Graham leads a small group of men to sneak into town to distract the French while Tyreen shames Dundee into resuming his mission.

-Charriba proves difficult to pin down, so Dundee pretends to give up and starts back for the United States.
-The Apaches give chase and fall for a trap Dundee carefully laid for them.
-Charriba is killed by young Bugler Ryan during the ambush.
-Almost all of the Apaches die in the night battle.
+When Teresa comes upon them, her relationship with Dundee comes to an abrupt end.
+Dundee starts drinking heavily.
+Graham leads a small group of men to distract the French, while Tyreen shames Dundee into resuming his mission.
+Dundee has no hope of catching the Apaches, so he pretends to give up and starts back for the United States.
+The Apaches give chase and fall into Dundee's trap.
+Ryan kills Charriba in the ambush.